Aké is an archaeological site of the pre-Columbian Mayan.

 The archaeological site Aké is located in the state of Yucatán, 40 km east of Mérida, within a 19th-century hacienda henequenera San Lorenzo de Aké, which cultivates henequen (a kind of agave).

 The name Ake is a toponym that means “place of reeds” in Yucatec Maya.

-One notable feature of the site is its system of pre-Columbian sacbeo’ob or roads that facilitate access with other settlements in the region.
+One notable feature of the site is the system of pre-Columbian roads that connected settlements in the region.
 The remains of an ancient Maya-raised pedestrian causeway (so-called sacbe) run to Aké from Izamal.

 Part of this sacbé was covered later by the wall that surrounds this Mayan city and its residential area, in order to protect it from invasions.
 As you walk within the area you will see a large esplanade called the Great Plaza, where the most important buildings are.

 The Pilastras Structure is located in the North, and you will see a stele in the south-center of the Great Plaza.

 Structure One, also called the Palace, with rows of stone columns atop a step-pyramid platform, is the site’s most impressive feature.
 While most Maya pyramids are built steeply with many narrow steps, Structure One is a gradual climb of huge, flat stone slabs.